csecht/count-and-size/README.md

 8. Large files or many segmentations can take a while to process.
 Be patient.
 An alternative approach that can greatly speed up processing is to reduce the size of the input image.
 This can be with any photo editing program or with this app by right-clicking on the "Input Image" to save the down-scaled display image.
 Then restart and select as input that smaller saved image.
 9. The better the separation of target objects in the displayed "Thresholded" image, the better will be the segmentation result.
 Complete threshold separation is not necessary.
 Settings to adjust for better threshold separation: "Contrast", "Reduce noise...", and "Filter...".
 Settings for "peak_local_max..." can then be adjusted to optimize segmentation of the annotated sized objects.
 10. Font size for annotated objects in the "Size-selected objects..." window can be changed with Ctrl + and Ctrl - keys.
 Annotation line thickness can be changed with Shift-Ctrl + and Shift-Ctrl -.
+11. The "Export sized objects" button will export each size-selected object to its own JPEG file.
+Each file will contain a rectangular slice from the input image that encloses a watershed or random-walker segment.
+Files are written to the input image's folder with a timestamp and index number in the file name.
+The intent is to aid in building your own training dataset of images for machine-learning applications.

 ### Known Issues:
 Waiting for user feedback.